-The Company currently does not have an existing credit facility.
+The Company currently does not have an existing credit facility; however management is continuing to work with potential lenders in an effort to secure a credit facility to meet short term financing needs.
 Over the past year, management has worked with our vendors to obtain extended credit terms and increase credit lines.
 We also continue to maintain strong customer credit policies and procedures and aggressively pursue receivable collections.

-Management is intent, in spite of losing a significant number of revenue growth opportunities due to cash flow constraints, on focusing on the sale and distribution of profitable product lines.
-Therefore Management is aggressively pursuing an expand and grow business plan that will require securing a financial facility required to maintain sufficient raw material and finished goods inventory levels to capitalize on revenue growth opportunities.
+We are focusing on the sale and distribution of profitable product lines.
+Therefore we are aggressively pursuing an expand and grow business plan that will require the maintenance of sufficient raw material and finished goods inventory levels to capitalize on revenue growth opportunities.
 No additional capital expenditures are anticipated over the next twelve months unless they support sales development and product improvement.
-Management is also working to reduce its overall costs as well.
+We are also continuing to work on reducing overall costs as well.